alex-s-hong/fetch-rewards-th/README.md

 ```

-Another thing I would do before deploying it to the production, hide the credentials.
-The credentials including password is exposed and it is wrong practice.
+Another thing I would do before deploying it to the production is hide the credentials.
+The credentials including the password are exposed and it is a wrong practice.
-One way is save those variables in environment and access them by calling `os.getenv(key)`.
+One way is to save those variables in the environment and access them by calling `os.getenv(key)`.

 3. How can this application scale with a growing data set.

 When we have more data coming in, we need more workers.
 One way is adopting multithreading, and the other way is adding more worker nodes (multi-processing).

 Of course, we can adjust the number of messages per response or frequency in cron as well.
 However, at some point, we might encounter the limit and we need to
 find new ways.
-We can use multithreading by simply import the multi-thread module and slightly change the job for each thread.
+We can use multithreading by simply importing the multi-thread module and slightly changing the job for each thread.
 For multi-processing, we can put
-the job into a docker and spawn on the Kubernetes.
+the job into a docker and spawn on Kubernetes.

-Either we use multi-thread or multi-process, we should be cautious on handling AWS SQS.
-We should config `visiblity timeout`, a period of time during which SQS prevents
+Whether we use multi-thread or multi-process, we should be cautious about handling AWS SQS.
+We should config `visibility timeout`, a period of time during which SQS prevents
-other consuming components from receiving and processing the message, to be sufficient for each thread/process to handle and not resulting in duplicate rows in DB.
+other consuming components from receiving and processing the message, to be sufficient for each thread/process to handle and not result in duplicate rows in DB.

 4. How can PII be recovered later on?

-Current implementation cannot recover the PII as I adopt the one-way hash.
-However, it is feasible by changing the encrypt module to two-way hashing module.
+The current implementation cannot recover the PII as I adopt the one-way hash.
+However, it is feasible by changing the encrypt module to a two-way hashing module.
-What we should be careful is we should store and maintain the secret key for encryption and decryption.
+What we should be careful of is we should store and maintain the secret key for encryption and decryption.
-Example as follows,
+Example is as follows,
 ```python
     import os
     from simplecrypt import encrypt